onewithhammer/web-driver-io-tutorial/README.md

 see http://jsonplaceholder.typicode.com/ for working demo online of json-server.

 then run script

 ```
 $ mocha restAPIExample1.js
 ```

-use a tool like postman to view the data before and after the script is ran.
+Use a tool like postman to view the data before and after the script is ran.

 ## TO DO